Benno-K/PublicScripts/README.md

 If there are disconnected sessions, re-connect instead of creating new.

-Meant to be sourced during login so that every login runs in a screen.
+Meant to be run during login
+so that every login runs in a
+screen.
 The advantage is that the screen session will survive interruptions of your connection.
 If the connection is re-established later, you will just get your previous session as if nothing